vmpr0be/vmpr0be.github.io/content/post/hxp_orakel.md

 }
 ```

-Next, using the stack buffer overflow we can redirect the `sbuf` (the pointer to the `buf[0x80]`) to write the user-controlled data into `uart1` global variable.
+Next, using the stack buffer overflow we can redirect the `sbuf` (the pointer to `buf[0x80]`) to write the user-controlled data into `uart1` global variable.

-This is the SRAM layout before `uart0` global variable redirection to `UART1` port MMIO address:
+This is the SRAM layout before the `uart0` global variable redirection to the `UART1` port MMIO address:

 ![sram-layout-pre](https://github.com/vmpr0be/vmpr0be.github.io/blob/main/static/images/hxp-sram-layout-pre.png?raw=true)<br>
 *Pre-exploit SRAM layout diagram*